 Latest from AKF

-The American Kidney Fund (AKF) has turned on its Disaster Relief Program to administer emergency grants to dialysis and post-transplant patients affected by tornadoes over the weekend in Mississippi's Carroll, Humphreys, Monroe and Sharkey counties.
+AKF has turned on its Disaster Relief Program to administer emergency grants to dialysis and post-transplant patients who have been impacted by the Maui wildfires.

 Your donation fuels our fight